SuperOfficeDocs/superoffice-docs/user-guide/en/user/getting-started/find-dialog.md

 <!-- markdownlint-disable-next-line MD013 -->
 ## <a id="ex2" />Example 2: search for customers in Denmark who you are responsible for

 Imagine you are going to attend a conference in Denmark.
 When you are there, you also want to use the opportunity to visit some customers.
-You start your planning by searching for all customers in Denmark who you are responsible for.
-To do this:
+You start your planning by searching for all customers in Denmark who you are responsible for. [!include[To do this](../../includes/to-do-this.md)]

 1. Click the **Find** button.